ftnapps/smapinntpd/ReadMe.txt

  -debug

-   If this option is used, JamNNTPd will print all sent and received text to the console window.
+   If this option is used, SmapiNNTPd will print all sent and received text to the console window.
 Useful for testing.

 Options for displaying messages: